 Personal Ethics and Spiritual Belief

-Spirituality is a multidimensional as well as a complex part of the experiences of humans.
+Spirituality is a multidimensional and complex part of human experiences.
 It is an internal system of belief where an individual adheres to some practices and rituals.
-Moreover, religion is not a requirement for an individual’s spirituality (Joint commission, 2016).
-The important aspect of religion is the personal belief in God and I value my personal connection to God for my spiritual and overall well-being.
-This frame of belief is a basis for my professional ethical practice while caring for and treating the physical, mental and spiritual conditions of my patients.
-People have assumptions about how life should be and how they should be but I believe that individuals have the capability of deciding how their lives should be.
-The existence of free will in life gives an opportunity for people to choose between practicing good and evil in life.
-Accordingly, nurses should practice well through holistic care which involves self-care, spirituality, self-responsibility, and reflective thinking concerning personal lives and professional lives (Best et al 2016).
+Moreover, religion is not a requirement for an individual’s spirituality (Joint Commission, 2016).
+The important aspect of religion is the personal belief in God, and I value my personal connection to God for my spiritual and overall well-being.
+This frame of belief is a basis for my professional, ethical practice while caring for and treating the physical, mental and spiritual conditions of my patients.
+People have assumptions about how life should be, but I believe that individuals have the capability to decide how their lives should be.
+The existence of free will in life gives people the opportunity to choose between practising good and evil.
+Accordingly, nurses should practice holistic care, which involves self-care, spirituality, self-responsibility, and reflective thinking concerning personal and professional lives (Best et al. 2016).
 As a result, a nurse is able to teach self-love, appreciation, and acceptance to their patients.

 Cost